Sandra Daniels: Free from Knee Pain after 40+ Years

 A doctor in Hillsdale examined Sandra’s knee and found a tear in her meniscus (a c-shaped piece of cartilage that stabilizes and cushions the joint and protects it from wear).
 He warned her that the arthritis would only get worse.
 Her knee joint needed to be replaced, he said, but he advised her to wait at least 10 years.

 According to Sandra, “Dr. Ekpo did an amazing job.
 He closed my six-inch incision with surgical glue, and the scar is barely visible now.”
-Sandra was able to go home the day after surgery, and on the next morning began physical therapy at Henry Ford Allegiance Physical Rehabilitation.
+Sandra was able to go home the day after surgery, and on the next morning began physical therapy at Henry Ford Physical Rehabilitation - Jackson.

 “It was painful at first, and I won’t say the surgery or recovery were easy, but it was all totally worth it,” Sandra said.
 “My leg is straight now, and I can move without pain.”
 She credits her successful outcome to Dr. Ekpo, to physical therapist Nitin Jain, and to her supportive husband, Doug, who went with her to every physical therapy session.